Protecting the little blue penguin

 The sanctuary has been developed with the help of kororā expert of 30 years’ Professor John Cockrem from Massey University.

-It is being used to protect penguins that are nesting in the wall where our new wharf is being built and forms part of a wider Avian Management Plan we have prepared with mana whenua as kaitiaki of the area, the Department of Conservation and the Hawke’s Bay Regional Council.
+The santuary was initially used to protect penguins that were nesting in the wall where our new wharf was set to be built and formed part of a wider Avian Management Plan we prepared with mana whenua as kaitiaki of the area, the Department of Conservation and the Hawke’s Bay Regional Council.

-Longer-term we believe the sanctuary – a protected breeding, monitoring and research centre, which will be used by Professor Cockrem – will help to boost the local population and contribute to the international body of knowledge on the species.
+Longer-term we believe the sanctuary – a protected breeding, monitoring and research centre – will help to boost the local population and contribute to the international body of knowledge on the species.

 The nesting boxes used are shown to have greater breeding success rates than natural burrows.
 They also allow research to take place into things like feeding patterns and survival rates which can help conservation work.